Kogl1n/Computerized-Tomography/README.md

 convp.m: (circular) convolution h of the discrete N-periodic functions f and g. convp2.m: discrete convolution of N-periodic function f (as row vector) and NxM matrix A backproj1.m: Main Script performing the backprojection.

+kaczmarz.m: Performs the reconstruction using the Algebraic Reconstruction Technique (ART).
 ```

 # Example